Joint Living Trust Template, Free Download 2026

 Most married couples with straightforward estate plans benefit from a joint trust because it is simpler to create, fund, and administer.
 One trust document covers both spouses, and assets do not need to be divided between separate trusts.
 Separate trusts are recommended when one or both spouses have children from prior relationships and want to ensure their assets go to their own children, when one spouse has significant separate property they want to keep segregated, or when asset protection from creditors is a priority.

-What is a survivor's trust?
+What is a survivor's trust for surviving spouse?

 A survivor's trust is the portion of a joint living trust that holds the surviving spouse's assets after the first spouse dies.
 It is the "A" trust in an AB trust structure.
 The survivor's trust remains fully revocable, meaning the surviving spouse can amend it, add or remove assets, change beneficiaries, or revoke it entirely.
 The surviving spouse is typically the sole trustee of the survivor's trust and has complete control over its assets during their remaining lifetime.